emirfikri/etiqatest/README.md

 Features
  - Animation builder when new task is created on simultaneous device
  - Using firestore realtime services
- - Include simple notification (for Android only)
+ - Include Notification using FCM (for Android only)
  - Popup notification when using different devices for making changes and delete To-Do items
  - Simple Profile page